+Influenza Vaccine Coverage 2015 - 2016 Influenza Season

+Summary

-Influenza Vaccine Coverage 2014 - 2015 Influenza Season Summary For the 2014-2015 influenza season, 36.8% of the active clinical population 6 months and older served by IHS, Tribal and Urban (I/T/U) facilities received an influenza vaccine, representing no increase over the previous year.
-Among healthcare personnel (HCP), coverage was 71.4%, compared to 78.2% in the previous year.
+For the 2015-2016 influenza season, influenza vaccine coverage among the active clinical population 6 months and older served by IHS, Tribal and Urban (I/T/U) facilities was 35%-36%, essentially the same as the previous year.
+Coverage from the two different reporting systems used by IHS to monitor influenza vaccine coverage is included in Figures 1 and 2 below.

+Among health care personnel (HCP), coverage was 73.9%, compared to 71.8% in the previous year [Figure 4].
 More needs to be done to increase both patient and HCP influenza vaccination coverage.

+Background

-Background Each year the Indian Health Service (IHS) monitors influenza vaccine coverage among its patients and healthcare personnel (HCP).
+Each year the Indian Health Service (IHS) monitors influenza vaccine coverage among its patients and healthcare personnel (HCP).
 For patients, data are collected using the IHS Influenza Awareness System (IIAS) as well as the RPMS Influenza vaccine coverage report.
 Data on HCP are collected from each facility.
-Methodological details can be found in Appendix A. Influenza Vaccine Coverage among Patients For the 2014-2015 influenza season, approximately one third of the IHS patient population 6 months and older received a flu vaccine.
-Coverage in all age groups remained essentially the same as coverage reported in the 2013-2014 season.
+Methodological details can be found in Appendix A.

+Influenza Vaccine Coverage Among Patients

+For the 2015-2016 influenza season, approximately one third of the IHS patient population 6 months and older received a flu vaccine.
+Coverage in all age groups remained essentially the same as coverage reported in the 2014-2015 season.
 A breakdown of coverage as reported in the 2 different systems is included below in Figures 1 and 2.
-Figure 3 shows coverage by IHS Area based on the RPMS coverage data, which ranged from 22% (CAO) to 45% (NAV).
+Figure 3 shows coverage by IHS Area based on the RPMS coverage data, which ranged from 19.1% (CAO) to 43.7% (NAV).

-Figure 1: National Influenza Vaccine Coverage - IIAS Influenza Vaccine Coverage Report Figure 2: National Influenza Vaccine Coverage - RPMS Influenza Vaccine Coverage Report
+Figure 1: National Influenza Vaccine Coverage - IIAS Influenza Vaccine Coverage Report

+Figure 2: National Influenza Vaccine Coverage - RPMS Influenza Vaccine Coverage Report